Clients trust Sandra to provide creative advice and consider her to be an “extremely effective litigator” who is “always impressive.”

 GCR 100 Canada: A Guide to the World’s Leading Competition Law and Economics Practices—Competition and Foreign Investment Review

-The Legal 500 Canada—Competition and Antitrust (Leading Lawyer); Dispute Resolution: Ontario (Leading Lawyer)
+The Legal 500 Canada—Competition and Antitrust (Leading Individual); Dispute Resolution: Ontario (Leading Individual)

 The Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada—Class Actions; Competition Law; Litigation: Corporate Commercial

 Lexpert Special Edition: Litigation